ballerina-platform/module-ballerina-random/docs/spec/spec.md

 This specification elaborates on the random number generation functions available in the Random library.

 ## 2. Linear Congruential Generator
-The [Linear Congruential Generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) algorithm is used to generate random numbers.
+The [Linear Congruential Generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) algorithm is used to generate random numbers in range.
 The generator is defined by,
 ```
 x1 = (a * x0 + c) % m
 ```